 There should be a full character arc.
 The protagonist struggles to overcome a problem or obstacle and ‘grows’ in some way as a result of the journey.

-The character might become more assertive, wiser, friendlier, happier, accepting, social, helpful, understanding, a better person, better in sports, etc.
+The character might become more assertive, wiser, friendlier, happier, more accepting, more social, more helpful, more understanding.
+The person might become a better person, better at sports, etc.

 The protagonist should be at the top end of the target age group or a little older.
 So, basing it on the average reader of seven to nine, the protagonist should be nine to ten.
 Kids don’t like to read down.
 In other words, they don’t want to read about a protagonist younger than they are.